AtieDag/atiedag.github.io/_posts/2018-02-15-Play-with-Selenium Part 1.md

 ---
 layout: notebook
-title: "Web Scraping with Selenium Part 1"
+title: "Play with Selenium Part 1"
 date: 2018-02-15
-excerpt: First part is to building a web scrapinger that lets us click around.
+excerpt: First part, a fast walk through of selenium with a goal to click on a object.
 tags: Python Selenium
 ---